User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 The additional information from athenahealth Population Health can improve the diagnosis and treatment of chronic conditions, reduce manual coordination between ACO administrators and providers, and increase revenue for payment models that are calibrated to the RAF score of the at-risk population.

-- Potential and suspected diagnoses
+- Clinically verified and clinically inferred diagnoses

 - Risk adjustment factors